SGrondin/bottleneck/README.md

 ## Upgrading to v2

-The internal algorithms essentially haven't changed from v1, but many small changes to the interface had to be done to make the new features possible.
+The internal algorithms essentially haven't changed from v1, but many small changes to the interface were made to introduce new features.

 All the breaking changes:
 - Bottleneck v2 uses ES6/ES2015. v1 will continue to use ES5 only.